-is the decay factor.
 Here $e^{-\Delta/\lambda_N} $ is the survival probability of $N$ between the end of dirt and the detector.
-In general, if a detector and a pit have non-rectangular form, the parameters $\Delta$ and $d$ depend on distance from center of the setup $h$ and one needs to make integration over $h$.
+If a detector and a pit have non-rectangular form, the parameters $\Delta$ and $d$ depend on the distance to the center (axis) of the setup $h$, and one needs to integrate over $h$.

 In the limit $b \gg \lambda_N$ we obtain